CHC30113 Certificate III in Early Childhood Education and Care

 - You will be required to study 15 core units and 3 electives.

-- AMES Australia organises a childcare work placement of a minimum of 120 hours for each student.
+- AMES Australia organises a childcare work placement of a minimum of 150 hours for each student.
+(As a result of COVID-19 restrictions placements will be impacted, however students will not be disadvantaged)

 - All students are supervised during their placement.